 Otitis can affect the inner or outer parts of the ear.
-The condition is classified according to whether it occurs suddenly and for a short time (acute) or repeatedly over a long period of time (chronic).
+The condition can be:

 - Otitis externa (swimmer's ear).
 Involves the outer ear and ear canal.
 A more severe form can spread into the bones and cartilage around the ear.

 - Otitis media (ear infection).
 Involves the middle ear, which is located just behind the eardrum.

 - Otitis media with effusion.
 Occurs when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.

 Ear infection; Infection - ear

 Chole RA.
 Chronic otitis media, mastoiditis, and petrositis.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 139.